AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 - Fifo and causal: **Partial orderings**
 - Atomic: Total ordering

 Atomic ordering can follow anyway a causal and/or fifo policy.
 Cost for atomic ordering can be very different.
+An example of atomic broadcast is Zookeper AB.

 ![messages timeline](./multicast1.png)